 The four main islands aka “The Four Kings” are Batanta, Misool, Salawati and Waigeo.

 In addition to these, there’s also over a thousand smaller islands, cays and shoals that make up Raja Ampat.

 Due to the low human population here, most of these islands are uninhabited and draped in lush jungle that make for stunning scenery.

-But it is the Crystal Clear Waters around these islands that attract scuba divers who are looking for a truly exceptional experience.
+But it is the crystal clear waters around these islands that attract scuba divers who are looking for a truly exceptional experience.
 They’re literally teaming with life.
-How much life?
+How much?

 Let’s find out:

 The range of diving to be had at Raja Ampat is absolutely phenomenal.